lojikil/carML/docs/1heresy-types.md

-# 1 Heresy: More thoughts on types
+# Heresy 1: More thoughts on types

 _2018-APR-01_